Rawnix/Whats_New/README.md

 ### What's New

-shows upcoming movies, songs etc.
+Displays latest and upcoming movies, songs etc.

 **How to Set up:**